Implantable Contact Lenses

 What is the ICL lens made of?

-ICL lens is made of Collamer, an advanced plastic lens material that is highly biocompatible.
-Collamer does not cause a reaction inside the eye and contains an ultraviolet filter that provides protections to the eyes.
+The ICL lens is made of Collamer, an advanced plastic lens material that is highly biocompatible.
+Collamer does not cause a reaction inside the eye and contains an ultraviolet filter that provides protection to the eyes.

 Can the ICL be felt once it is in place?